roytang/blog/content/notes/2014/03/449166697996374016/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/449166697996374016/
+title: ''
 ---

-RT [@RonJeffries](https://twitter.com/RonJeffries/): are there defects in your code?
+are there defects in your code?

 THEN TEST IT SOONER AND BETTER